 All students who are to be excused from physical education for the term will be referred to the school nurse so that the proper forms can be completed.
-Students who are absent more than 4 days during a term from their physical education class may be dropped from the class with a failing grade (see Attendance Policy).

 Absences not requiring make up:

 - One student activity per term - 2.
 If excused by licensed health care professional